AI For Active Roof Leak Calls

 An active roof leak is urgent, local, and safety-sensitive.
 The first answer should lower panic, capture dispatch facts, avoid unsafe roof advice, and give a credible next step.

-A blocked-driveway tree call is urgent, local, and safety-sensitive.
-The first answer should lower stress, capture access and hazard facts, avoid DIY cutting advice, and give a credible next step.
+Roof tarp and storm-leak calls are urgent, local, and safety-sensitive.
+The first answer should capture dispatch facts, avoid unsafe advice, and give homeowners a credible next step.

 Research behind this page